All Episodes

 So it's like that's one of my most prized possessions

-in life, you know, like these are the memories.
-Now
+You know, like these are the memories.

-when I was working with Action and it's been like
+When I was working with Action and it's been like

 ten years now, we were doing you know, like this